Ye Xuanping: Guangdong Province

 In 1980, Ye was appointed Mayor of Guangzhou and concurrently Vice Governor of Guangdong province.
 He was promoted to Governor of Guangdong in the summer of 1985, replacing Liang Lingguang.
 A follower of Deng Xiaoping, Ye was a stalwart supporter of economic liberalization and more reform-minded than the Party Secretary Lin Ruo.
 He promoted Guangdong's special economic zones, Shenzhen and Hainan, while paying lip service to macroeconomic control.
 Moreover, his wife Wu Xiaolan served as Vice Mayor of Shenzhen until she was dismissed by Li Hao in 1986.
 Ye cultivated strong ties with business magnates of Hong Kong and Macau, including Stanley Ho and Ann Tse-kai.

 As a member of the Central Committee, Ye, together with Shanghai mayor Zhu Rongji, was a major regional leader who supported the reformist General Secretary Zhao Ziyang, and resisted Premier Li Peng's policy of retrenchment.
 Following the 1989 Tiananmen Square protests and massacre and the fall of Zhao Ziyang, the Ye family's power was believed to have weakened due to its sympathy with Zhao.

 Under Ye's leadership, Guangdong grew economically prosperous while gaining significant autonomy from the national government in Beijing, and Hong Kong media dubbed him the "Emperor of the South".
 The central government, increasingly concerned about his power, manoeuvred to relieve him of the governorship.
 In April 1991, Ye agreed to leave his post and accepted the appointment as Vice Chairman of the 7th Chinese People's Political Consultative Conference (CPPCC), a nominally higher ranking position.
 In return, Beijing agreed to appoint Zhu Senlin, his designated candidate, as his successor, and allowed Ye to continue to reside in Guangdong.
 Ye had reportedly threatened to withhold Guangdong's remittance to Beijing if his conditions were not met, and effectively maintained his power base in the province.
 He served two more terms (8th and 9th CPPCC) as Vice Chairman, until 2003.

 Ye was an alternate member of the 12th Central Committee of the Chinese Communist Party, and a full member of the 13th and 14th Central Committees.
 He was also a delegate to the 5th and 6th National People's Congresses.

 On 17 September 2019, Ye died in Guangzhou, aged 94.

 Family

 After the death of Marshal Ye Jianying, Ye Xuanping became the patriarch of the powerful family dubbed the "Ye Dynasty".
 His younger half brother, Ye Xuanning, served as China's military spy chief.
 He died in 2016.
 Another brother, Ye Xuanlian, was a manager of the People's Liberation Army's China Poly Group.
 His sister, Ye Chumei, is married to Zou Jiahua, a former Vice Premier of China.

-Ye Xuanping's son, Ye Xinfu, is a businessman in Hong Kong who founded the conglomerate P W Asia and served as a director of at least 11 companies, including Tse Sui Luen, one of the largest jewellery chains.
+Ye Xuanping's son, Ye Xinfu, is a businessman in Hong Kong who founded the conglomerate P W Asia and served as a director of at least 11 companies, including Tse Sui Luen, a major jewellery chain.
 His grandson, Ye Zhonghao, was appointed head of Guangdong's Yunfu Hi-Tech Industry Development Zone in 2017.